ropensci/rfema/README.md

 with APIs.
 This package contains a set of functions that allows users to identify the data they need and query the API to get that data.

+In accordance with the openFEMA terms and conditions: This product uses the Federal Emergency Management Agency’s OpenFEMA API, but is not endorsed by FEMA.
+The Federal Government or FEMA cannot vouch for the data or analyses derived from these data after the data have been retrieved from the Agency’s website(s).

 ## Installation

+Anyone who stumbles upon this package and wants to use it right now can do so by cloning this GitHub repo or by using the install\_github() function from the devtools package.

 ``` r
 #install.packages("devtools") # install if not already in library